 Are you happy?
 You have asked yourself this question so many times throughout your life.
 Whenever people asked you where you envisioned your life in the future, your answer always included that you wanted “to be happy.”
-If someone asked you right now where you want to be 5, 10, or 20 years from now, “being happy” would definitely make the list.
+If someone asked you right now where you want to be five, ten, or twenty years from now, “being happy” would definitely make the list.
 Sure, it’s a common goal.
 Then again, who would not want to be happy in this life?

 The “feeling” came and went and the other feeling called blah came and went too.
 I cannot even tell you how many hours, days, weeks, and even months you spent trying to figure out what would make you happy.
 At times you looked like a deflated happy birthday balloon struggling to hold on to helium.
 You smiled and wished that people could not detect how frustrated or unhappy you were, but I know you and I knew better.

 By the way, can I just say one thing before I move on?
 Child, thank goodness you learned to stop equating people and things to your happiness!
 You were killing me with that emotional rollercoaster.
 Ugh!
-I’m sorry but I had to get that one out.
-Oh, and another thing… we secretly had a party when you discovered that happiness is not something you need to earn!
-I’m not sure how you developed that warped thinking.
-We put that thinking through the lie detector test and it determined that whoever told you that is indeed a liar.
+I’m sorry, but I had to get that one out.
+Oh, and another thing, we secretly had a party when you discovered that happiness is not something you need to earn.
+I’m not sure how you developed that warped thinking, but we have put that thinking through a lie detector test and it determined that whoever told you that is indeed a liar.

-So, now back to business.
 Your joy is what is going to endure when you have less than you hoped for.
 You do understand that life may become somewhat unpredictable, right?
-Well, it will be your choice to continue stamping your life with the hashtag #goodvibesonly.
+Well, it’s up to you to continue stamping your life with the hashtag #goodvibesonly.
 Yes, good vibes only!
-Learn to breathe and give your mind a break from ruminating on things that stress, worry, or deplete your happiness.
+Learn to breathe and give your mind a break from ruminating on things that stress, worry, or deplete your joy.
 Not just once, but whenever your mind needs it.
 Breathe baby, breathe.

 Honestly, I’m proud of your growth.
-You’ve moved from chasing happiness to choosing happiness.
+You’ve moved from chasing happiness to making happiness a choice.
 Now, the goal is to learn to maintain your inner joy among all the different demands of life.
 Overall, I think you are going to crush this goal.
 All you need to do is remember some of the things that help you stay in control of your joy.

-- Organize and plan your day as much as a possible.
-Take control of the things you can and plan for success.
-This will allow you to make time for things that bring you happiness or at least help you to minimize your stress levels.
+- Take control of the things you can and make a plan for your day.
+This will allow you to make time for things that bring you happiness or at least help you manage your stress levels.

-- Be more conscious of the things that go well versus everything that may go wrong.
+- Be more conscious of the things that go well.
+Everything cannot be going wrong.

-- Take a few moments to be thankful for both the small and big things in your life.
+- Take a few moments to be thankful for both the small and big blessings in your life.

 - Let it go.
 Don’t dwell on the negative for too long.
 Allow yourself time to mope and then move on.
 Tomorrow is a new day and this too shall pass.